lieuzhenghong/lieuzhenghong.github.io-source/summer_plan/summer_plan.md

 - Update website design
 - Update projects page

+### Postmortem of TT Week 8

+I basically didn't do any of those things: instead I played a lot of Terraria.
+Oops.

 ## Summer W1 : 21--27 Jun

+- Pack my stuff (Thursday)
+- Send my stuff to Ober-Ramstadt (Friday)
+- Write emails
+- Write blog posts
+- Update website design
+- Update projects page
+- Finalise the project I'll be working on with GSoC
+- Scope out the path tracer project
+- Scope out the work that needs to be done to make both papers publishable

+Key goal: scoping.
+Making sure that I'm absolutely certain about what needs to be done, so I can hit the ground running writing code every single day.

+### Monday 22nd June

+- Send email to Moon (done)
+- Write out the design document for the summer path tracer
+- Write my semiannual blog post
+- Send email to Prof Huang

 ## Summer W2 : 28 Jun--4 Jul